-Bayern's triumph in the all-German final caps a remarkable continental campaign, where we saw favourites Barcelona and Real Madrid crash out in the semi-finals and no Premier League sides make it past the first knockout round.
+Bayern's triumph in the all-German final caps a remarkable continental campaign in which we saw favourites Barcelona and Real Madrid crash out in the semi-finals and no Premier League sides make it past the first knockout round.

 Our team, selected in a 4-2-3-1 formation, has a few key parameters.
 Players must have played on the side of the pitch they are listed in positionally for their clubs over the course of the tournament, while the 11 players were selected from the list of top performers for each position on our player ratings index.
 Only players who reached the quarter-finals or further were considered.